pranaysingh25/CTCI/README.md

 # CTCI
-Python Solutions of the problems covered in book "Cracking The Coding Interview"
+Python solutions of the problems covered in book "Cracking The Coding Interview"